-In just a short time, we were able to see several special birds including Asian Openbill, Red-crested Pochard, Red-wattled Lapwing, Indian Pond-Heron, Black-hooded Oriole, a Steppe Eagle soaring overhead, White-throated Kingfisher, Lesser Adjutant and the first lifer of our trip – the endangered Greater Adjutant – flying high above the lake.
+In just a short time, we were able to see several special birds.
+Asian Openbill, Red-crested Pochard, Red-wattled Lapwing, and Indian Pond-Heron, were plentiful.
+A Steppe Eagle soared overhead.
+White-throated Kingfisher, Lesser Adjutant and the first lifer of our trip – the endangered Greater Adjutant – were highlights.
 Our quick stop yielded 26 species of birds.
 But, since we still had a lot of driving ahead of us, we continued making our way to the border.

 Birds of Bhutan

 With over 650 species of birds found in Bhutan, it is quickly becoming a top destination for birders and nature enthusiasts alike.
 Throughout our trip we birded beneath breathtaking waterfalls, and along slow-moving rivers and scattered boulders.
 We traveled through forests, wide valleys, and high mountains, and in total, observed over 300 bird species.
-Writing about this trip now, I would be hard-pressed to pick my most memorable sighting, so I will name a few.
+As I write about this trip, I am hard-pressed to pick my most memorable sighting.
+So I will name a few.
 Since I have a special affinity for owls – I will start there.
 On our trip, we were lucky enough to see 5 different owl species: Spot-bellied Eagle Owl, Collared Scops Owl and Brown Wood-Owl we observed at night.
 During the day, we had amazing views of a roosting Tawny Fish-Owl, Asian Barred and Collared Owlet.

 Mammals of Bhutan

 Apart from its plethora of bird species, Bhutan is well-known for its other wildlife including an abundance of butterflies – of which we saw and photographed plenty, and a long list of much-sought-after mammals.
 Though we weren’t able to see a Red Panda on this trip, we spent a